StackVista/stackstate-docs/stackpacks/integrations/aws/aws-policies.md

 ## Overview

 {% hint style="info" %}
-This page includes examples of all IAM and other policies necessary for a working StackState AWS Agent installation.
+This page includes examples of all IAM and other policies necessary for a working Rancher Observability AWS Agent installation.
 For the AWS \(legacy\) integration, refer to the policy files provided when the AWS \(legacy\) StackPack is installed.
 {% endhint %}

 These policies are taken directly from the CloudFormation template and should be used wherever possible.